 - Changing from Inactive Status to Ineligible Status – If a voter does not update the voter registration record, request a mail ballot, or vote by the second federal general election after being designated inactive, the voter’s name shall be removed from the statewide voter registration file making the voter ineligible to vote, and the voter shall be required to re-register to vote, if they desire to vote again in the future.

 Visit the Check My Status page or contact our office to verify your registration status.

 Voter registration statistics are updated nightly and posted across the top of the Supervisor of Elections website and on the Registration Statistics page.
 These statistics reflect only active registered voters.

-Florida Statutes require supervisors of elections to conduct comprehensive list maintenance at least once during every odd-numbered year, but not less than 90 days before a federal election.
+Florida Statutes require supervisors of elections to conduct comprehensive list maintenance regularly, but not within 90 days before a federal election.

 Address list maintenance is conducted year-round as the Supervisor of Elections receives mail returned undeliverable or receives address updates from third-party sources.